Dantekk/Image-Captioning/README.md

 I have training model on full dataset (68363 train images and 33432 valid images) but you can train the model on a smaller number of images by changing the NUM_TRAIN_IMG / NUM_VALID_IMG parameters to reduce the training time and hardware resources required.

 ### Data augmention
-I applied data augmentation on the dataset during the training phase to reduce the generalization error, with this transformations (this code is write in `dataset.py`) :
+I applied data augmentation on the training set during the training to reduce the generalization error, with this transformations (this code is write in `dataset.py`) :
 ```python
 trainAug = tf.keras.Sequential([
     	tf.keras.layers.experimental.preprocessing.RandomContrast(factor=(0.05, 0.15)),